 How to Control Christmas Tree Insects

 It is overwhelming for any homeowner to find out they purchased a Christmas tree covered in insects.
 If the infestation is serious, you may want to exchange your tree for a new one.
-If you’re still dealing with insects in your Everett WA home long after you’ve gotten rid of your Christmas tree, give the exterminators at Pratt a call!
+If you’re still dealing with insects in your Everett WA home long after you’ve gotten rid of your Christmas tree, give the exterminators at Western Exterminator, formerly Pratt Pest a call!